Arithmetic unique ergodicity for flat vector bundles: Introduction

-on $\mathscr{M}$.
-Now we can state the AUQUE, which gives the equidistribution property of the above measures, in a \emph{uniform} manner with respect to $p\in\mathbb{N}$, and see Theorem \ref{E6} for a full version with momentum variables.
+Now we can state our second main result, arithmetic uniform QUE, which asserts the equidistribution property of the measures in \eqref{1.14'}, in a \emph{uniform} manner with respect to $p\in\mathbb{N}$, and see Theorem \ref{E6''} for a full version with momentum variables and its proof.